npisanti/of_vscode/README.md

    of_vscode.sh
 ```

-# manual addons include paths
+# custom addon include paths
-To add the necessary includes to the project settings the script parses some `.paths` files that you can find in the `paths` directory.
-If there is no `.paths` file it will try to add all the paths in the `src` and `libs` folders of the addon, if present.
+The script will try to automatically adds all the paths in the `src` and `libs` folders of the addon, if present.
 If an addon include headers outside its folder probably is a better idea to write a `.paths` file with a list of paths to include for that specific addon.
-You can use the OFDIRECTORY word as a wildcard for the main oF path, see the included `.paths` for examples.
+The included `.paths` files will give you some clear examples on how to do it.

 # credits
 This project was ispired by [Roberto Fazio VS Code / oF example](https://github.com/robertofazio/openFrameworks_VisualStudioCode_Example), that motivated me to try to switch from Geany to VS Code.